vondoste/comp562-project/README.md

 * Harrison Truscott
 * Steven J. von Dohlen

-This repository holds our final report,  data files, and jupyter notebooks.
+This repository holds our final report and jupyter notebooks plus several other files that were generated during the research.

 Our report was made in Overleaf and is in the file "562_Project.pdf".
 The notebook that we ran our final analysis in is "Gensim Evaluation.ipynb"